 We ended up going back a second time on Sunday around 8:15 am., expecting to have to wait for a table but we were seated inside right away.
 Rob stuck with the hash; I had a portabello, bacon and swiss omelet ($10.95) which was excellent.
 Enjoyed my leftovers the next morning.
 Prices were on the high side but relatively reasonable considering the very high quality of the food and preparation plus excellent service.
 Our vote for best quality breakfast in Bar Harbor.
 Usually very busy so expect a wait during the peak season.

 Another restaurant we had been to many years ago.
-We went here shortly after we arrived (Saturday) – it was crowded so we had to wait outside for about 30 minutes.
+We went here shortly after we arrived in 2015 on a Saturday – it was crowded so we had to wait outside for about 30 minutes.
 I had one of their specials – a bacon, cheese and egg croissant with home fries (not sure of the price) and Rob had corned beef hash ($10.99) with two poached eggs and home made toast.
 I had water, he had coffee.
 Food was average quality and preparation, nothing great.
 The hash was canned and no different than what we would get elsewhere for almost half the price.
 We thought it was very overpriced for what you got, especially compared to 2 Cats and Cafe This Way.
 Somehow our total for breakfast was $33 – yikes!
 Even though this place gets really good reviews, we didn’t think it was worth the high prices or the 30 minute wait.

 Jordan’s Restaurant, 80 Cottage Street, Bar Harbor (not to be confused with Jordan Pond House in Acadia National Park) – Rating 3/5

 Another place we have been to several times in the past.
 Known for everything “blueberry”.
-Good basic food with good service, but the prices this time were in our opinion out of line for what you got.
+Good basic food with good service, but the prices this time in 2015 were in our opinion out of line for what you got.
 I had scrambled eggs with bacon and a blueberry muffin ($7.49); Rob had the Pancake Club Special – 2 blueberry pancakes with 2 scrambled eggs ($9.99).
 Both were good, but once again we would rather go to 2 Cats or Cafe This Way and get more quality for our money.

 Sylvia’s Cafe, 248 State Street (Rt.
 1A), Ellsworth – Rating 3/5

 Located in a strip mall on the west end of Ellsworth on RT 1A, Sylvia’s is a favorite of the locals.
 Reasonable prices, good food and service.
 Home of the Hibernator, “A True Downeast Challenge” – eat a tall stack of buttermilk pancakes with a scrambler of your choice, corned beef hash plus 2 eggs your way with a side of bacon, sausage and ham and a biscuit.
 Normally this would cost $30 but if you eat all that you get it free – along with an upset stomach.
 Wonder if they give you a free bottle of Pepcid with your meal and have the paramedics standing by?
 No challenges for us!
-We both just had bacon & cheese omelets, homefries and toast ($6.99).
+In 2015, we both just had bacon & cheese omelets, homefries and toast ($6.99).
 Cash only.
 Basic diner food at a good price with good service, we would return.

 Martha’s Diner, 151 High Street, Ellsworth – Rating 2/5